rahamath18/Apache-Kafka-Example/README.md

 	Apache Kafka is an open-source stream-processing software platform developed by LinkedIn and donated to the Apache Software Foundation, written in Scala and Java.
 Kafka critically depends on Apache ZooKeeper to share information via a Zookeeper cluster.
 Kafka stores basic metadata in Zookeeper.
 Apache Kafka is publish-subscribe based fault tolerant messaging system.
 For more https://kafka.apache.org/intro.html.

 	There are two ways of configuration of Kafka.
-Single Node-Single Broker Configuration.

 	1. Single Node-Single Broker Configuration.
 It means single ZooKeeper instance and single Kafka broker instance.